Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 - For Scaling and Teaming Grants applications: upload a single letter of support from your school's Associate Dean for Research and including the signatures from the appropriate leadership for your co-investigators.

-- For Seeding Grants applications: upload a single letter of support from your Department Chair.
+- For Priming Grants applications: upload a single letter of support from your Department Chair.
 The letter must describe the in-kind or other financial commitments being made to this project.

 - If you are a Department Chair, your letter must be provided by your Associate Dean.